pabarnard/data-structures-and-algorithms-lectures/10-stacks.md

 - **Monotonic stacks:** A monotonic stack contains values in strictly increasing or decreasing order, which is useful in problems like finding the "next greater element."
 - **Multiple stacks:** Use multiple stacks when needed for problems like implementing queues with stacks, keeping track of operations like undoing and redoing, etc.
 - **Be aware of parentheses and string problems:** These types of problems often utilize stacks, like if you have a valid set of parentheses.
+- **Use stacks for depth-first search (DFS):** If you are using depth-first search (DFS) for data structures like trees, stacks will come in handy to avoid recursion.
+(We'll cover trees down the road!)

 ## Sample problems (arranged from easy to difficult)
 Do not try to solve all these at once.
 Focus on one at a time, and take it slowly.
 Make sure you understand the problem, the constraints, the inputs and outputs, and feel comfortable experimenting.
 In an interview setting, you will be asked to explain your solution, so talk it out!